Top 10 Things to do in Remarkable Rwanda

 8. Unwind at Lake Kivu

-If you're looking for a great place to unwind, soak up the tranquil vibe, watch the birds and enjoy various water sports, head to Rubavu Town, a waterfront town on the shores of Lake Kivu with sandy beaches, warm water and an easygoing character.
-Covering a surface area of 2,700 km2, Lake Kivu is Rwanda’s largest lake and the sixth largest in Africa.
-Lake Kivu is dotted with islands and inlets along its shoreline, with charming beach resorts, spectacular vistas and plenty of opportunities for hiking and cycling along the shores.
+If you're looking for a great place to unwind, soak up the tranquil vibe, watch the birds and enjoy various water sports, head to Rubavu Town, a waterfront town on the shores of Lake Kivu with sandy beaches, warm water, and an easygoing character.
+Covering a surface area of 2,700 km2, Lake Kivu is Rwanda’s largest lake and the 6th-largest in Africa.
+Lake Kivu is dotted with islands and inlets along its shoreline, with charming beach resorts, spectacular vistas, and plenty of opportunities for hiking and cycling along the shores.
 In addition to swimming and cruising, you can also take a kayaking tour on Lake Kivu.

 9. Sample Local Cuisine